Difference Between Basecamp vs Trello

-The field of project management is thought about as the groundbreaker because one would need to asses the complexity of the project, plan for budget and resources required in this competitive landscape and help the organization to deliver change fast with new technologies and also allow them to enter the market place with a strong position!
+The field of project management is thought about as the groundbreaker because one would need to assess the complexity of the project, plan for budget and resources required in this competitive landscape and help the organization to deliver change fast with new technologies and also allow them to enter the market place with a strong position!

 The stages which a project goes through are:

 - Initiation: The first stage is to have a goal defined for the project.

 - Plan: The next stage is building a roadmap that has to be followed by everyone and will mark major milestones in the project.

 - Execute and Monitor: The third stage is to have a team built up and, with the team’s help, create the deliverables.

 - Closure of Project: once the features are released, the project’s postmortem is helping to find if there any new learnings that would come in handy during the implementation of the next project.